SueChaplain/guide-sauvian/docs/villa.md

 ## Windy days

 The Languedoc is the windiest region of France.
-In the heat of the Summer it is very welcome to take the edge off the heat.
+In the peak season, the wind is very welcome to take the edge off the heat.
 However, on very windy days, we can experience a wind tunnel effect through the house if the doors or windows are open at the back and the front of the house  simultaneously.
 The doors are prone to slam shut, which might cause injury, so please take care.
 During high winds, we recommend keeping the back doors and windows closed, and closing the internal door to the green bedroom before opening the external door to the back of the property.